umd-mith/mith-atom/README.md

 ## Passwords

-Someone in MITH (Ed Summers) will be able to provide you with the Ansible vault password which allows you to decrypt needed passwords.
+Someone in MITH (Ed Summers?) will be able to provide you with the Ansible vault password which allows you to decrypt needed passwords.
 Put a copy of the password in a file named `vault.txt`.

 If you are adapting this playbook for other purposes you will want to save your